apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NYPD officers "attacked, crushed, pushed" during chaotic Union Square giveaway, officials say**
+**Voyager 2: NASA restores contact with spacecraft**

-You can read more about it [here](https://www.cbsnews.com/newyork/news/union-square-kai-cenat-giveaway-police/).
+You can read more about it [here](https://www.dw.com/en/voyager-2-nasa-restores-contact-with-spacecraft/a-66446550).

 ## Requirements
 - Python 3.8